Gary Kendall: Biography

-The documentary
+Documentary

 In 2012, Kendall was involved in a live concert documentary that was produced outlining the 40-year career of the Downchild Blues Band.
 Through their musical legacy Downchild, had a huge impact on Canadian and American culture, influencing a new generation of young musicians including Colin James, Jeff Healey and many more to continue the blues tradition in Canada.

-Downchild was the inspiration for actor Dan Aykroyd’s Blues Brothers phenomenon.
-This will be the second documentary Kendall has been interviewed and involved with, in 2015 Kendall would release a documentary about the Kendall Wall Band, the band he co-created with the late Cash Wall.
+Downchild was the inspiration for actor Dan Aykroyd's Blues Brothers phenomenon.
+This will be the second documentary Kendall has been interviewed and involved with, in 2015 Kendall released a documentary about the Kendall Wall Band, the band he co-created with the late Cash Wall.
 This documentary outlined the band arrived at a time when it was a crucial period for blues music in Canada, let alone in the city of Toronto.
 They provided upcoming musicians the opportunity to perform with a working band then, when International and Canadian blues musicians came to town to play the Black Swan they had the Kendall Wall Band backing them up.